Can organizational governance be both a creative act and a force multiplier? When it comes to AI in the enterprise, it has to be both.

 While pulling together an AI governance strategy, getting agreement on it, and sharing it with your teams is where the force multiplier part comes in.
 Scaling successful experiments into new ways of people getting their work done, across your organization, only happens effectively with a governance framework in place.

 This Workbook brings the AI Governance Guide to life.
-It has three parts, working together to help you create and implement governance for your organization:
+It has two parts, working together to help you create and implement governance for your organization:

 Figure 1, from the Larridin State of Enterprise AI 2026 report, shows what enterprise companies track for their AI deployments.
 In most cases today, companies don’t have solid, auditable basis for such figures.